DMBM665390 - Enforcement action: county court proceedings: preparation and service of the claim: deemed date of service of claim form

 Queries and advice on service

-If you are in any doubt about deemed dates of service or you need advice, telephone the Enforcement Technical Team (Debt Management Bradford).
+If you are in any doubt about deemed dates of service or you need advice, contact the EIS Bradford CCP Technical Team.

 Once you have established the deemed day of service, it is vitally important that your B/F arrangements will enable you to enter judgment in default immediately if the defendant fails to respond.